umeshbapat/Umesh-Bapat-Portfolio/README.md

-A results-driven technical leader with a proven track record of delivering high-value products across diverse domains.
+A results-driven technical leader with a proven track record of delivering high-value products across diverse business domains.
 Passionate about hiring, building, and growing high-performing teams that drive innovation and impact.
 ## 🌟 My Leadership Philosophy
 - 🔥 Lead by example—never expect what I wouldn’t do myself.
 - 🚀 Empower rather than delegate; build leaders, not followers.